YutongWangML/Near-Interpolators-Figures/README.md

 # Figures for "Near-Interpolators"
 Official code repository for
-"Near-Interpolators: Rapid Norm Growth and the Trade-Off between Interpolation and Generalization:
+"Near-Interpolators: Rapid Norm Growth and the Trade-Off between Interpolation and Generalization.

 See below for instructions on reproducing the figures.